NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 Aiyaswamy Cultural Award

-The late V AAiyaswamy was the father of the founder of Sri Balaji Society, Pune (Sri Balaji Society, Pune).
+The late V AAiyaswamy was the father of the Chancellor of Sri Balaji University, Pune.
 He was a village farmer with an open mind.
-In his memory an award has been instituted by Sri Balaji Society, Pune and named as ‘Aiyaswamy Cultural Award’ carrying a cash worth of Rs.
+In his memory an award has been instituted by Sri Balaji University, Pune and named as ‘Aiyaswamy Cultural Award’ carrying a cash worth of Rs.
 1,00,000/- only which is a group award granted to the best class in the cultural activities in each institute during the freshers’ induction function.
 The winners of this award utilize this fund for field study in the form of picnic in other cities.

 The Awareness Award

-Both Boys & Girls are required to be dressed formally during their stay with Sri Balaji Society, Pune (Sri Balaji Society, Pune).
+Both Boys & Girls are required to be dressed formally during their stay with Sri Balaji University, Pune.
 Students should compulsorily wear the institute uniform for all the formal functions/ guest lectures/ workshops/ seminars.
 As a guideline, the following is expected:-

 - Boys: Plain formal shirt (lined shirts are not permitted) Full Sleeve Shirt with Tie and Black Shoes (jeans are not permitted),